Søknadsfrist innen utgangen av tirsdag, 14.januar, 2020

 - Entrepreneurship and Economic Development

-- Youth Education and Closing the Skills Gap
+- Education and the Future of Work

 Study of the U.S. Institutes (SUSI) for Student Leaders from Europe are intensive short-term academic programs whose purpose is to provide groups of up to 20 undergraduate student leaders with a deeper understanding of the United States, while simultaneously enhancing their leadership skills.